steqeq/0000/docs/understand/using_gpu_sanitizer.md

 Above, `<device>` is the integer device ID, and `(<X>, <Y>, <Z>)` is the ID of the workgroup or block where the invalid address was detected.

-While the CPU report include a callstack for the thread attempting the invalid access, the GPU is currently to a callstack of size one, i.e. the (symbolized) of the invalid access, e.g.
+While the CPU report include a call stack for the thread attempting the invalid access, the GPU is currently to a call stack of size one, i.e. the (symbolized) of the invalid access, e.g.

 ```bash
 #0 <pc> in <fuction signature> at /path/to/file.hip:<line>:<column>
 ```

-This short callstack is followed by a GPU unique section that looks like
+This short call stack is followed by a GPU unique section that looks like

 ```bash
 Thread ids and accessed addresses: